achilleas-k/g13-profile-converter/README.md

 The script generates a file called `profile.macros`, which should be zipped, renamed from `profile.zip` to `profile.mzip` and imported into g15-config.

-The script only handles the M1 bindings and does not transfer the profile colour.
+The script only handles the M1 bindings and does not transfer the backlight colour.
 Also, all key bindings are assumed to be keyboard keys (no macros or custom delays supported yet).